 My name is Rosie Rhine and I live and work out of my home in Vancouver, Washington.
 I’ve been quilting since 1973 when I made my first quilt, a log cabin quilt made from material saved from shirts I made for my four little boys, each piece cut out the old fashioned way – with scissors.

-Making bereavement quilts and memory quilts has become my specialty.
+Making unique bereavement quilts and memory quilts has become my specialty.
 I’m particularly fond of making these quilts which capture the spirit of a special loved one now gone.
-Such quilts are often made from the clothes of the loved one and can be a unique treasure and a valuable aid in healing.
+I look forward to opening a package of unknown (but precious) clothes and turning them into a beautiful quilt.
+Such quilts, made from the clothes of a loved one, become a unique treasure and a valuable aid in healing.

-Or any kind of quilt one could imagine.
+I can make any kind of quilt one could imagine, even a quilt for a cat.

 Commissioning a Quilt

 It’s easy to commission a quilt.
-Contact me and together we will work on a design — or you can let me loose and be surprised!
+Contact me at Rhinoquilt@comcast.net or call me at 360-726-1405 and together we will work on a design – or you can let me loose and be surprised!
 Either way, I guarantee you will be satisfied with the end product.

 Working with Customers

 My primary goal is to produce the best quilt I can for my customers, to pay attention to their specific needs and requests, and if possible, exceed their expectations.
 A bereavement quilt or a memory quilt is a highly personal item.
 I like to find out about the people who wore the clothes which make up the quilt.
 It helps me in the process of turning their clothes into a beautiful quilt.
-I strive to have everyone I help to agree with Eileen, who wrote that:
+I strive to have everyone I help agree with Eileen, one of my first customers, who wrote that:

 ““It was wonderful to work with Rosie.
 She provided ideas and suggestions, then patiently took the time to help me fine-tune my wishes for the final version of the design.
 She is an artist, but also a deeply sensitive and spiritual individual.
 I felt an immediate bond with her, and she seemed to know intuitively what I had in mind.”